 - Make sure not to cut the other person off because if you do, you aren’t giving them a chance to communicate back to you.

-- Reiterate what your partner said using “what I heard you say is…” and do not interpret their words.
-Instead, mirror verbatim what your partner said.
-To hear your words back to you can be powerful, your partner may realize what they said came out wrong.
-Mirroring allows for them to make corrections if necessary.
+- Reiterate what your partner said using “what I heard you say is…” and do not interpret their words—instead, mirror verbatim what your partner said.
+To hear your words back to you can be powerful; your partner may realize what they said came out wrong.
+Mirroring allows them to make corrections if necessary.
 Mirroring also allows for you to have more time to process what your partner has said.

-- Posture: Pay attention to your posture, is it open toward your partner or closed off?
-Facing toward your partner with an open posture will let them know that you are ready to hear what they have to say.
+- Posture: Pay attention to your posture; is it open toward your partner or closed off?
+Facing your partner with an open posture will let them know that you are ready to hear what they have to say.

-“I” statements: These are great because it focuses on your characteristics and emotions instead of pointing out what you think of your partner.
-For example “I feel embarrassed when you make fun of me in front of the kids” versus “You are such a jerk for making fun of me in front of the kids”.
+These are great because it focuses on your characteristics and emotions instead of pointing out what you think of your partner.
+For example, “I feel embarrassed when you make fun of me in front of the kids” versus “You are such a jerk for making fun of me in front of the kids.”

 Using these tips will help you practice loving communication.
 Breaking nonproductive habits is difficult, and these skills won’t come overnight.
 If you find you’re still struggling to communicate in a way that is productive and feels good, call The Better You Institute (267-495-4951) to set up an appointment with a trained couples & relationship therapist.
 For people that do not wish to see a therapist in an office setting, we offer online couples therapy.